TruebitProtocol/truebit-eth/README.md

 cd truebit-eth
 npm i
 ```
-Truebit toolchain task compilations should be done inside the Docker container as native setup is relatively [complex](https://github.com/TruebitProtocol/truebit-eth/blob/master/Dockerfile)
+You can then deploy the sample task according to the instructions [above](#Sample-tasks-via-smart-contracts).
+Truebit toolchain task compilations should be done inside the Docker container as native setup is relatively [complex](https://github.com/TruebitProtocol/truebit-eth/blob/master/Dockerfile).

 ## Running Truebit OS natively